Inns of Court: History

 Lawyers have lived and worked in the Temple since 1320.
 In 1337 the premises were divided into the Inner Temple, where the lawyers resided, and Middle Temple, which was also occupied by lawyers by 1346.
 Lincoln's Inn, the largest, is able to trace its official records to 1422.
 The records of Gray's Inn begin in 1569, but teaching is thought to have begun there in the late-fourteenth century.
 In 1620 a meeting of senior judges decided that all four Inns would be equal in order of precedence.

-In the 16th century and earlier, students or apprentices learned their craft primarily by attending court sessions and by sharing both accommodation and education during the legal terms.
+Until the 16th century students or apprentices learned their craft primarily by attending court sessions and by sharing both accommodation and education during the legal terms.
 Prior to the outbreak of the English Civil War in 1642, this training lasted at least seven years; subsequently, the Inns focused their residency requirements on dining together in the company of experienced barristers, to enable learning through contact and networking with experts.
 In the mid-18th century the common law was first recognised as a subject for study in the universities, and by 1872 bar examinations became compulsory for entry into the profession of law.